-A COW's DIET Beef cows spend 75 percent of their lives in pastures, where they graze on natural grasses and occasional hay supplements.
-During the last few weeks of their life, they are fed grain rations as a means to enhance flavor and tenderness.
+A COW's DIET

+Beef cows spend 75 percent of their lives in pastures, where they graze on natural grasses and occasional hay supplements.
+During the last few weeks of their life, they are fed grain rations as a means to improve marbling and beef tenderness.